Monday 8th February: School closed due to snow.

 British Values Statement

 In the Carrdyke Federation we promote ‘British Values’ through our spiritual, moral, social and cultural education and distinctly Christian ethos, which permeates through the schools’ curriculum and supports the development of the ‘whole child’.
 We recognise that such development is most successful when those values and attitudes are promoted by all the staff and provide a model of behaviour for our pupils.
+We make links to British values as we teach children about Christian values.

 ‘British Values’ have been identified as: